aws-samples/amazon-lex-customerservice-workshop/04_TwilioSMSIntegration/README.md

 </p></details>

 ### Publish the your Amazon Lex Bot and Create an Alias
 An alias is a pointer to a specific version of an Amazon Lex bot.
 Use an alias to allow client applications to use a specific version of the bot without requiring the application to track which version that is.
-Here we will publish a new version of the bot which let's Amazon Lex takes a snapshot copy of the $LATEST version to publish a new version.
+Here we will publish a new version of the bot which let's Amazon Lex takes a snapshot copy of the $LATEST version to publish a new version.The alias we publish is called "Twilio".
+This alias is sent across to the fulfillment Lambda as an event parameter.
 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>